Last Updated on August 7, 2022 by Max

 Only for the last five years, in the United States, registered PC cases have increased by 27% from 180,890 in 2016 to 248,530 in 2021.

-Five years ago, an official forecast for PC was: 1 man in 9 will be diagnosed with prostate cancer during his lifetime.
-Now, it is 1 man in 8 already.
+Five years ago, an official forecast for PC was that one man in 9 would be diagnosed with prostate cancer during his lifetime.
+Now, it is one man in 8 already.

-Don’t allow to be a part of these horrible statistics.
+Don’t allow yourself to be a part of these horrible statistics.

 How does obesity work?